nd-nuclear-theory/mcscript-ncci/docs/task-dictionary-guide.md

   - maximum multipolarity for calculation of densities
   - for `mfdn` runs, this must be large enough to support any one-body operators desired to be calculated by `mfdn`, e.g., for M1 or E2 moments
-  - for postprocessor runs, this paremeter is optional, but can be used to request tabulation of obdmes for extra, higher multipolarities than those implied by the operators for the various requested one-body observables (or by the operator quantum numbers specified in `obdme_qn_list`)
+  - for postprocessor runs, this parameter is optional, but serves to:
+    + request tabulation of obdmes for extra, higher multipolarities beyond those which occur as a byproduct of calculating the one-body observables (or are specified by the operator quantum numbers specified in `obdme_qn_list`)
+    + define the multipolarities for the densities to be converted to tabular "dens" format for interchange with other codes (see "convert_obdme" option)

 - `obdme_reference_state_list`: list of tuples
   - list of reference states (J, g, i) for density calculation

 - `ob_observables`: list of operators
   - list of operators (type, order) to calculate, e.g., `[('E',2),('M',1)]`

+- `calculate_obdme`: `bool`
+  - whether or not to enable calculation of OBDMEs in MFDn

+- `convert_obdme`: `bool`
+  - whether or not to convert OBDMEs to a simple tabular "dens" format for interchange with other codes, e.g., reaction codes (see initial code comments in `obme2dens.cpp`)

 ----------------------------------------------------------------
 ## two-body observables ##